amalgam8/amalgam8/README.md

     The above command also creates a tenant named "local" in the control plane.

-1. Before we start using the `a8ctl` command line utility, we need to point it to the address of the controller and the registry.
+1. Before we start using the `a8ctl` command line utility, we need to set the `A8_CONTROLLER_URL` and the `A8_REGISTRY_URL` environment variables to point to the addresses of the controller and the registry respectively.

-    * If you are running the docker setup using the Vagrant file in the `examples` folder, or you are running Docker locally.
+    * If you are running the Docker setup using the Vagrant file in the `examples` folder or if you are running Docker locally (on Linux or Docker for Mac Beta)

     ```bash
     export A8_CONTROLLER_URL=http://localhost:31200
     export A8_REGISTRY_URL=http://localhost:31300
     ```

-    * If you are running Docker on Mac/Windows using the Docker Toolbox (__not the Docker for Mac - Beta__), then set the environment variables to the IP address of the VM created by Docker Machine.

-    Assuming you have only one Docker Machine running on your system, the following commands will setup the appropriate environment variables:
+    * If you are running Docker using the Docker Toolbox with Docker Machine, then set the environment variables to the IP address of the VM created by Docker Machine.
+For example, assuming you have only one Docker Machine running on your system, the following commands will setup the appropriate environment variables:

     ```bash
     export A8_CONTROLLER_URL=`docker-machine ip`
     export A8_REGISTRY_URL=`docker-machine ip`
     ```

-    You get the idea.
-Just setup these two environment variables appropriately and you should be good to go.

 1. Confirm everything is working with the following command: